scottmconway/ntfy-handler/README.md

 The `Authorization` header may be set here.
 If it is, `access_token`, `username`, and `password` will not override the manually set value.

-The `X-Priority` header will always be overridden for each log record handled, so setting it here would be ineffectual.
+The `X-Title` and `X-Priority` headers will be overridden for each log record, so setting them here would be ineffectual.

 ### `log_level_priority_map`
 By default, log levels are mapped to their corresponding priorities in ntfy (defined [here](https://ntfy.sh/docs/publish/#message-priority)).
 However, a custom mapping from log level -> ntfy priority can be defined with the `log_level_priority_map` parameter when constructing a NtfyHandler.